 Elopements tend to be minimalist with the bare minimum number of attendees.
 Under Australian law, the minimum number of people required at a wedding is five (5).
 That is, you and your partner, a marriage officiant, and two witnesses.

-Small weddings on the other hand, can have up to 20-30 people in attendance.
-Small weddings often have a formal reception (lunch or dinner).
+Small weddings on the other hand, can have anywhere from 5 to 30 people in attendance.
+Small weddings often have a formal (or informal) reception (lunch or dinner).